mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-elements/_index.md

 ## 1 Introduction

-A workflow is composed of elements that you can drag on a path from the **Toolbox** or that you can see in the working area of the editor (.
+A workflow is composed of elements that you can drag on a path from the **Toolbox** or that you can see in the working area of the editor.
 Below is a categorized overview of all elements.
 The following categories are used:

 * [Parameters](#parameters)
 * [General](#general)